MicrosoftDocs/azure-dev-docs/articles/python/cloud-development-azure-python.md

 ### Step 4: Deploy your app code to Azure

-Once you've tested your code locally, you're ready to deploy the code to whatever Azure service you're provisioned to host it.
+Once you've tested your code locally, you're ready to deploy the code to the Azure resource that you've provisioned to host it.
 For example, if you're writing a Django web application, you either deploy that code to a virtual machine (where you provide your own web server) or to Azure App Service (which provides the web server for you).
 Once deployed, that code is running on the server rather than on your local machine, and can access all the Azure resources for which it's authorized.

 As noted in the previous section, in typical development processes you first deploy your code to the resources you've provisioned in a development environment.
 After a round of testing, you deploy your code to resources in a staging environment, making the application available to your test team and perhaps preview customers.
 Once you're satisfied with the application's performance, you can deploy the code to your production environment.
 All of these deployments can also be automated through continuous integration and continuous deployment using Azure DevOps.